RubyHabits/rubyhabits.github.io-old/index.md

 Our next meetups are:

-- November 22nd
+- January 17th
-- December 6th
+- January 31st
-- December 20th
+- February 14th

 We'll meet at **18:30** at Wikimedia Austria's office: